maxrugen/osram-smartplug-homekit/README.md

-# How To Add An OSRAM Smart+ Plug to HomeKit With Homebridge And The Philips Hue Bridge
+# How To Add An OSRAM Smart+ Plug To HomeKit With Homebridge And The Philips Hue Bridge

 1. Plug the OSRAM Smart+ Plug into a power outlet.